Blnd-hussen/ccomp/README.md

 7. If the -rv flag is provided and compilation is successful, the program executes the compiled binary under valgrind.

-8. If a compiler/compiler-version is specifies using the -c, the program will match the argument against the following regex:
+8. If a compiler/compiler-version is specifies using the -c flag, the program will match the argument against the following regex:

 ```regex
 ^(gnu|clang)-[0-9]{2}$